NiharikaVadlamudi/CSE-578-Computer-Vision-/README.md

 # CSE-578-Computer-Vision-
 All Assignments/Projects solved as part of this course.

-* A0 - Introductio to OpenCV & Chroma Keying.
+* A0 - Introduction to OpenCV & Chroma Keying.
 * A1 - Camera Calibration
 * A2 - Image Mosiacing & Stereo Correspondence
 * A3 - GrabCut & MRF